News: Press Release Eric Jones Keynote Speaker at Golf Show

 About Eric Jones

 Eric Jones, MA, played college golf at Stanford University and later served as an assistant coach for the Junior varsity team.
 He’s the 2003 Re/Max World Long Drive Senior Champion, and has competed in the World Championship finals each of the last 8 years, notching three top-3 finishes.
-Eric is a PGA Class A Professional who also holds a Master’s degree in Sport Psychology.
+Eric is a PGA Class A Professional who also holds a Master’s degree in Sport Psychology (by henry).
 As founder of the Seaver Golf Academy and an instructor at The Pleasanton Golf Center, Eric has been recognized for his innovative approach to instruction, most notably his Golf Coach Program.

 He is the author of The 5 Keys To Distance and two new books slated to be released later this year: The Practice Effect: How to Groove A Reliable, Automatic Golf Swing You Can Trust; and “Strategic Golf: The 3 Keys To Scoring.